Print as pdf FREE tract Christian Life

 (Change to landscape, print one page, flip paper, print second page, fold twice)

-The Christian life is in an intense struggle against sin (Heb.
+The CHRISTIAN LIFE is an intense struggle against sin (Heb.
 12:4).
-Evil is trying to overcome us but we can overcome it by good (Rom.
+Evil is trying to overtake us in the Christian life, but we can overcome it with good (Rom.
 12:21).
+The devil is trying to deceive us, so we must be alert and self-controlled (1 Peter 5:8).
 We must be an overcomer in the end to inherit God’s kingdom and escape the lake of fire (Rev. 21:1-8).
 We might have to shed our blood (Heb.
 12:4) and die a martyr to overcome (Rev. 12:11).
 If we disown Jesus, he’ll disown us (Mt.
 10:33).
-It is possible to again get entangled in sin and be overcome by it (2 Pet.
+It is possible after being set free from sin by Jesus' blood to again get entangled in sin and be overcome by it (2 Pet.
 2:20; 1 Tim.
 5:11).
-Our current spiritual battle is for spiritual life or death itself (Rom.
+Our current spiritual battle in the Christian life is for spiritual life or death itself (Rom.
 8:13; James 5:19,20; Lk.
 15:24; etc.).
 We are told to put forth every effort to enter the narrow door, for many will try to enter but will not be able to (Lk.
 13:24), and put forth every effort to be found spotless, blameless and at peace with God (2 Pet.
 3:14).
+That is a partial summary of the Christian life, but there is much more to know!

 There will be many deceived by false prophets (Mt.
 24:11).
 Many will turn away from the truth (2 Tim.
 4:3,4).
 Many will be deceived by false teachers declaring heresies (2 Pet.
 2:1,2).
 People will be deceived by satanic miracles (Rev. 19:20; 2 Thess.
 2:9-12).
 We are to add to our faith various virtues to make our calling and election sure (2 Pet.
 1:5-10).
 We must continue in God’s kindness or we will be cut off from spiritual life (Rom.
 11:20-22).
 We must continue in the teaching of Jesus to have God (2 Jn.
 9).
 We must persevere under trial to receive the crown of life (James 1:12).
 We must bring forth good fruit or we’ll be cut down and thrown in the fire (Jn.
 15:1-6; Lk.
 13:6-9).
 The lukewarm will be spued out of Jesus’ body (Rev. 3:15,16).
 Only a few (the minority) at Sardis didn’t soil their spiritual clothes and were still worthy to walk with Jesus (Rev. 3:4,5).
 It is our personal responsibility—not God’s—to keep our lamps burning (Lk.
 12:35), keep ourselves pure (1 Tim.
 5:22), keep ourselves from idols (1 Jn.
 5:21) and keep ourselves from the spiritual pollutants of this world (James 1:26,27).
 It is possible to quickly turn away from God (1 Tim.
 5:15; Gal.
 1:6), return to sin and go back as a dog to his vomit or a washed sow to the mud again (2 Pet.
 2:22).
 We must keep God's word not to die spiritually (Jn.
 8:51).